gerry421-web/kP-algorithm-for-atomic-pattern/README.md

 The aim is to investigate the distinguishability of Chevallier-Mames et al.'s atomic blocks on embedded systems.
 Main Files:  L2R_main.c, L2RwithPCR_main.c, and R2L_main.c
-Thess file contains the core implementation of the the Left-to-Right (L2R), Left-to-Right with projective coordinate randomization (L2RwithPCR) & Right-to-Left (R2L) scalar multiplication algorithm using Chevallier-Mames et al.'s atomic blocks.
+These files contains the core implementation of the the Left-to-Right (L2R), Left-to-Right with projective coordinate randomization (L2RwithPCR) & Right-to-Left (R2L) scalar multiplication algorithm using Chevallier-Mames et al.'s atomic blocks.
 The algorithm is written in C and implemented using the FLECC_IN_C cryptographic library, which provides essential field and ECC operations.